Selected Closed Receiverships:

 Simon was appointed Receiver for All Greens, Inc., a medical marijuana dispensary based in Surprise, Arizona due to a dispute between the company’s members.
 The Receiver was tasked with several challenging responsibilities in this case, including (1) meeting strict Arizona Department of Health Services (“AZDHS”) deadlines in order to open the dispensary before the company’s dispensary registration certificate expired; (2) identifying and selecting a management candidate with sufficient background, expertise, and resources to finance, open, and operate the dispensary; (3) the difficulty of obtaining inventory given the infancy of the Arizona dispensary industry in 2013; and (4) operating the business in compliance with strict federal banking laws.
 Simon worked with the parties to negotiate a settlement agreement that successfully settled many of the receivership estate’s largest claims and debt obligations and helped to ensure that All Greens remained economically viable after the receivership.

-LHR, Inc. was a debt collection agency based in Hamburg, New York.
-Simon was appointed Receiver for certain assets managed by LHR due to litigation brought by the Plaintiff, for whom LHR has provided debt collection services.
-As Receiver, Simon was responsible for confirming the accuracy, propriety, and timeliness of LHR’s remittances of collections, as well as coordinating the transfer of certain collections accounts to a new service provider.
+Simon was appointed Receiver for certain assets managed by a debt collection agency based in Hamburg, New York due to litigation brought by the Plaintiff, for whom the agency provided debt collection services.
+As Receiver, Simon was responsible for confirming the accuracy, propriety, and timeliness of the agency’s remittances of collections, as well as coordinating the transfer of certain collections accounts to a new service provider.
 In addition, Simon performed various analyses and tests to determine the propriety of the balances and activity related to nearly two million consumer accounts.
-Simon filed a detailed report of the Receiver’s investigation into LHR’s significant violation of the terms and provisions of the Court’s receivership order.
+Simon filed a detailed report and provided testimony regarding the Receiver’s investigation into the agency’s significant violation of the terms and provisions of the Court’s receivership order.

 Union Elementary School District; Arizona State Board of Education; Receiver, 2007